Mueller's Russia investigation: What to know

 Paul Manafort, 68, the former campaign chairman for President Trump, and his associate, Rick Gates, 45, were indicted by a federal grand jury on Monday for charges stemming from conspiracy against the U.S., to conspiracy to launder money.

-George Papadopolous, 30, who served as a foreign policy adviser on Trump's presidential campaign, plead guilty on Oct.
+George Papadopolous, 30, who served as a foreign policy adviser on Trump's presidential campaign, pleaded guilty on Oct.
 5 to making false statements to FBI agents, according to unsealed court documents.

 Mueller, 73, impaneled a grand jury earlier in August as part of his examination.